zbeekman/ShellCheck-Linter-Action/README.md

 </div>

-GitHub Action for linting scripts in the repository with [ShellCheck].
+A GitHub Action for linting your project's scripts with [ShellCheck].

 <div align="center">